-Dr. Ryan has experience working, researching and teaching in environmental health science, communicable and noncommunicable diseases, community resilience, humanitarian assistance and disaster risk reduction.
+Dr. Ryan has experience working, researching and teaching in environmental health science, communicable and noncommunicable diseases, community resilience, and disaster risk reduction.
 He has led activities in these fields across the Indo-Pacific, Europe and North America.
 His field experience includes environmental health assessments in city and rural settings, responses to natural disasters and disease outbreaks, mass casualty incidents, failures of critical business functions, managing projects in Indigenous communities and facilitating delivery of health services to asylum seekers.
-He has taught at undergraduate, post-graduate and executive levels and worked for local, state and federal governments in Australia and the Department of Defense in the United States.
+He has taught at undergraduate, post-graduate and executive levels, and worked for local, state and federal governments in Australia and the Department of Defense in the United States.

 Academic and Research Interests